PMax Audience Signals: How to Guide Google’s AI Toward Your Best Customers

 Google takes these inputs and expands reach to similar users across all placements, prioritizing those who look most likely to book an appointment.

-From my perspective, getting performance max audience signals right is one of the fastest ways to cut wasted spend in new or underperforming PMax campaigns.
+From my perspective, getting Performance Max audience signals right is one of the fastest ways to cut wasted spend in new or underperforming PMax campaigns.
 When I audit accounts, missing or poorly configured signals are often the first thing I fix.

 How Performance Max Uses Audience Signals Under the Hood